Looking for a foolproof classic meatloaf recipe that turns out juicy, tender, and full of flavor every time?👇👇

 Instructions

-- Preheat the oven to 350°F and then line a baking sheet with aluminum foil.
+- Preheat oven to 350°F and line a baking sheet with foil.

 - Add the lean ground beef, finely chopped onion, bread crumbs, milk, eggs, garlic powder, onion powder, salt, pepper and tomato paste to a large bowl.
-Mix it together really well.
+Mix gently until just combined so the meatloaf stays tender and not dense.

 - Create a loaf shape by forming with your hands or by packing the beef mixture into a greased loaf pan and then flipping it over onto the baking sheet.
 Remove the loaf pan and it will create the perfect loaf shape.